Kaustbh/Mlops-ZoomCamp-Project1/README.md

 ## Problem description
 The used dataset is from [Kaggle](https://www.kaggle.com/datasets/shalfey/extended-crab-age-prediction/data).
 The dataset is used to estimate the age of the crab based on the physical attributes.

+For a commercial crab farmer knowing the right age of the crab helps them decide if and when to harvest the crabs.
+Beyond a certain age, there is negligible growth in crab's physical characteristics and hence, it is important to time the harvesting to reduce cost and increase profit.

 There are 10 columns:

 <div align="center">